If AI Can Build a Website in Minutes, Why Hire a Web Designer?

 This is exactly why working with a designer matters.
 You shouldn't have to become a web expert to get a website that works — that's our job.

 Ultimately, we create for people.
-A good website designer must understand the need for balance between technical precision, aesthetics, consumer psychology, and the brand represented by the site.
+In order to serve you well, a good website designer must understand the need for balance between technical precision, aesthetics, consumer psychology, and the brand represented by the site.
 This balance is what will get your return on investment and make sure your website performs better than the competition who doesn’t know what they’re doing.
-For now, that’s something AI can’t do.
+For now, that’s something AI can’t do in minutes.

 If you're ready to stop wrestling with website decisions and start with a strategy that works, let's talk.